Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: Proof outline

 \begin{remark}The \emph{free} boundary condition, $\xi = 0$, corresponds to the case of no external wirings; i.e., its partition is the one consisting of only of singletons.
 For a subset $\partial V \subset V$, the \emph{wired} boundary condition on $\partial V$, denoted $\xi = 1$, is the one whose partition has all vertices of $\partial V$ in the same element (and all vertices of $V\setminus \partial V$ as singletons); i.e., $\xi = \{\partial V\} \cup \bigcup \{v: v\in V\setminus \partial V\}$.
 For boundary conditions $\xi,\xi'$ we say $\xi \le \xi'$ if $\xi$ is a finer partition than $\xi'$.
 When $q\ge 1$, the random-cluster model has the following monotonicity property: for any two boundary conditions $\xi\ge \xi'$, $\pi_{G,p,q}^{\xi} \succcurlyeq \pi_{G,p,q}^{\xi'}$ where $\succcurlyeq$ denotes stochastic domination~\cite{Grimmett}. \end{remark}

 Now define the threshold

 The work~\cite{Haggstrom} studied the random-cluster measure on homogeneous, $d$-ary trees, with wired boundary conditions and identified $p_u(q,d)$ as the \emph{uniqueness threshold} such that whenever $p<p_u(q,d)$, the probability that the root is connected to a distance $h$ in the wired $d$-ary tree goes to zero as $h\to \infty$; a different proof was given in~\cite{BGGSVY}.
 In~\cite{BlGh21}, it was shown that this decay is in fact exponential with rate $\ps = p/(p+q(1-p))$.
 However, the methods of those papers do not easily extend to the non-regular setting, where there may be vertices of unbounded degree, but one would expect the threshold for connectivity decay to only depend on the \emph{average} branching rate.
 In~\cite{Lyons}, it was shown that the analogue $\beta_u(2,\gamma)$ of~\eqref{eq:p_u} gives the correct uniqueness threshold in the case of the Ising model $q=2$, for general (non-homogenous) trees of average branching $\gamma$. {However, the argument there recursed over the single-site spin marginals, and relied on the fact that it was an Ising model whose interactions are nearest-neighbor.
 In the case of the random-cluster model, interactions between edge-marginals are non-local, and we therefore have to work with a more complicated functional encoding the probability of an edge being downward connected to the wired boundary.} Combining ideas from~\cite{Lyons} and~\cite{BGGSVY}, we are then able to establish uniqueness, and that connectivities decay exponentially with rate $\ps$ on general heterogenous trees of average branching factor $\gamma$ for all $q\ge 1$ and all $p<p_u(q,\gamma)$.
-When $p<p_u(q,\gamma)$, we have $\ps<1/\gamma$ (see e.g.,~\cite[Theorem 1.5]{Haggstrom}).
+When $p<p_u(q,\gamma)$, we have $\ps<1/\gamma$ (see e.g.,~\cite[Theorem 1.5]{Haggstrom}); this indicates by a union bound why there will typically be no connections to the boundary in a tree of average branching $\gamma$.